Iterating Fun - Simon Newstead

 Humans only?

-A fascinating new study shows how ingrained into our evolutionary makeup this behaviour is.
+A fascinating new shows how ingrained into our evolutionary makeup this behaviour is.

 Research by the Zoological Society of London using a game designed with dice, pipes and holes found that chimpanzees are motivated to complete puzzles even in the absence of external rewards.